protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     Multiple import directories can be specified by passing the `--proto_path` option multiple times; they will be searched in order. `-I=_IMPORT_PATH_` can be used as a short form of `--proto_path`.

+**Note:** File paths relative to their `proto_path` must be globally unique in a given binary.
+For example, if you have `proto/lib1/data.proto` and `proto/lib2/data.proto`, those two files cannot be used together with `-I=proto/lib1 -I=proto/lib2` because it would be ambiguous which file `import "data.proto"` will mean.
+Instead `-Iproto/` should be used and the global names will be `lib1/data.proto` and `lib2/data.proto`.

+If you are publishing a library and other users may use your messages directly, you should include a unique library name in the path that they are expected to be used under to avoid file name collisions.
+If you have multiple directories in one project, it is best practice to prefer setting one `-I` to a top level directory of the project.

 *   You can provide one or more *output directives*:

     *   `--cpp_out` generates C++ code in `DST_DIR`.
 See the